LakoMoor/reGTA/README.md

 > :information_source: premake has an `--with-lto` option if you want the project to be compiled with Link Time Optimization.

-> :information_source: There are various settings in [config.h](https://github.com/LakoMoor/reGTA/tree/miami/src/core/config.h), you may want to take a look there.
+> :information_source: There are various settings in [config.h](https://github.com/LakoMoor/reGTA/tree/revc/src/core/config.h), you may want to take a look there.

-> :information_source: reVC uses completely homebrew RenderWare-replacement rendering engine; [librw](https://github.com/aap/librw/). librw comes as submodule of re3, but you also can use LIBRW enviorenment variable to specify path to your own librw.
+> :information_source: revc uses completely homebrew RenderWare-replacement rendering engine; [librw](https://github.com/aap/librw/). librw comes as submodule of re3, but you also can use LIBRW enviorenment variable to specify path to your own librw.

-If you feel the need, you can also use CodeWarrior 7 to compile reVC using the supplied codewarrior/reVC.mcp project - this requires the original RW34 libraries, and the DX8 SDK.
+If you feel the need, you can also use CodeWarrior 7 to compile revc using the supplied codewarrior/revc.mcp project - this requires the original RW34 libraries, and the DX8 SDK.
 The build is unstable compared to the MSVC builds though, and is mostly meant to serve as a reference.

 ## Contributing
 As long as it's not linux/cross-platform skeleton/compatibility layer, all of the code on the repo that's not behind a preprocessor condition(like FIX_BUGS) are **completely** reversed code from original binaries.